martin-papy/qdrant-loader/docs/users/detailed-guides/mcp-server/cursor-integration.md

 You: "How does the authentication system work in this codebase?"

 AI Response (using MCP search):
-Based on your codebase documentation, here's how authentication works:
+Based on your documentation, here's how the authentication system works:

-1. **JWT Token System** (from auth/README.md):
-   - Uses JWT tokens for stateless authentication
+1. [From auth/README.md] JWT tokens are used for stateless authentication
-   - Tokens expire after 24 hours
-   - Refresh tokens valid for 30 days

-2. **Implementation** (from auth/jwt.py):
-   - `generate_token()` creates new JWT tokens
-   - `verify_token()` validates incoming tokens
-   - `refresh_token()` handles token renewal

-3. **Middleware** (from middleware/auth.py):
+2. [From api/auth.py] The login endpoint validates credentials and returns a token
-   - Automatically validates tokens on protected routes
+3. [From middleware/auth.py] The auth middleware validates tokens on protected routes
-   - Adds user context to request object

-Would you like me to show you specific code examples?
+4. [From config/security.md] Token expiration is set to 24 hours by default

+The system uses a standard JWT-based approach with refresh tokens for long-lived sessions.
 ```

 #### 2. Feature Implementation